QuestPDF/QuestPDF-Documentation/docs/api-reference/canvas.md

 # Canvas

-This element allows drawing any custom content using the SkiaSharp canvas objects.
+This element is used to draw custom content with the SkiaSharp `Canvas` object.

 ```csharp
 .Canvas((canvas, size) =>